LenHodgeman/DP-Access-Management-API/index.md

 ---
 ![](docs/assets/HID-logo.png)

-[Download PDF](docs\assets\DigitalPersona Access Management API Overview.pdf){: .btn }&nbsp; &nbsp; &nbsp; &nbsp;[View Repo](https://lenhodgeman.github.io/DP-Access-Management-API/){: .btn } &nbsp;&nbsp;[DRAFT A111]
+[Download PDF](docs\assets\DigitalPersona Access Management API Overview.pdf){: .btn }&nbsp; &nbsp; &nbsp; &nbsp;[View Repo](https://lenhodgeman.github.io/DP-Access-Management-API/){: .btn } &nbsp;&nbsp;[DRAFT A112]
 ### Overview

 The DigitalPersona Access Management API provides a comprehensive set of components and libraries exposing various functions and methods for using the power of the DigitalPersona platform in your own custom-built native and web-based applications.

 Sample programs are also provided, which illustrate the features available through the included APIs.
-This documentation is divided into two major sections that align with the specific uses of the various API subsets for supported features and platforms.
+This documentation is divided into several sections that align with the specific uses of the various components, APIs and wrappers available.
 These sections are

 <table style="width:95%;margin-left:auto;margin-right:auto;">
   <tr>